 Colorado's Legal Marijuana Industry Is Creating Economic Growth

-The Cannabist, stated the extraordinary amount of benefits produced under the legalization of cannabis in Colorado, which has created an economic boom in the Centennial State.
+A recent report in The Cannabist, stated the extraordinary amount of benefits produced under the legalization of cannabis in Colorado, which has created an economic boom in the Centennial State.
 Since the legalization of cannabis in Colorado, the legal cannabis industry has shown an unexpected production of sustained increases in retail sales and employment, thus stimulating the state’s economy.
 Revenue for legal cannabis sales totaled about $486 million in just the first five months of 2016 for the newly legitimized market.
 In the decade prior to the legalization of cannabis, Colorado experienced stagnation in their employment market, yet after the legalization efforts employment rates subsequently increased.
 With that said, some industries, such as the oil and gas sectors are substantially hemorrhaging jobs and that trend is expected to continue.

 This trend is tremendously significant for national pro-legalization activists, who argue not only about the positive and often misconstrued negative health and social effects, but also for the positive economic impacts of legalizing, taxing, and regulating the booming legal cannabis industry.
 The flowering industry has made staggering strides in producing an increase in employment rates, an important leap for not only the industry but also for the state its self.
 Although some industries are scaling back employment, the marijuana industry is expected and has demonstrated that the market will make up for employment losses sustained by the oil and gas industries.
 The recent influx of tax revenues from the recently legitimized market has allowed for the states to allocate funds for much needed social and infrastructure programs.